culturing/poems/Poems/2026-08-29/08 Machines and Their Servants.md

-What is the answer to the call of the earth, if not smug desolation, the paving-over of nature with the concrete of fixed ideas and mechanical ingenuity.
+What is the answer to the call of the earth, if not smug desolation, the paving-over of nature with the concrete of fixed ideas and mechanical ingenuity?
 The answer is life, lived well.
 The answer is self-understanding and the corresponding knowledge of others, allowing for connection and hope.